Charter Air Travel With Pets (Dogs & Cats) in 2026: Private Jet, Shared Pet Charter & What Actually Matters

 They are usually describing one of two models.

-Model 1: Full Aircraft Private Jet Charter (You Book the Entire Aircraft)
+Model 1: Full Private Jet Charter With Pets

 This is traditional private aviation.